alexandra-mara/docs/docs/guides/steth-integration-guide.md

 Lido's staked tokens have been listed on major liquidity protocols:

 - On Maker, [wstETH collateral (scroll down to Dai from WSTETH-A section)](https://daistats.com/#/collateral) can be used to mint DAI stablecoin.
 See [Lido's blog post](https://blog.lido.fi/makerdao-integrates-lidos-staked-eth-steth-as-collateral-asset/) for more details.
 - On AAVE, multiple tokens can be [borrowed against stETH](https://app.aave.com/reserve-overview/?underlyingAsset=0xae7ab96520de3a18e5e111b5eaab095312d7fe84&marketName=proto_mainnet).
 See [Lido's blog post](https://blog.lido.fi/aave-integrates-lidos-steth-as-collateral/) for more details.
 Please note: stETH is only supported on AAVE as lending collateral.
 Borrowing stETH on AAVE is not currently supported.
-However, any asset can be borrowed on AAVe via a flashloan.
-Due to a known [1 wei corner case](#1-wei-corner-case), there's a certain situation when a flashloan transaction can revert.
+However, any asset can be borrowed on AAVe via a flash loan.
+Due to a known [1 wei corner case](#1-wei-corner-case), there's a certain situation when a flash loan transaction can revert.
 Please visit [stETH on AAVE caveats](https://docs.lido.fi/token-guides/steth-on-aave-caveats) article for more details.

 Robust price sources are required for listing on most money markets, with ChainLink price feeds being the industry standard.
 There're live ChainLink [stETH/USD](https://app.ens.domains/name/steth-usd.data.eth) and [stETH/ETH](https://etherscan.io/address/0x86392dC19c0b719886221c78AB11eb8Cf5c52812) price feeds on Ethereum.

 ### Wallet integrations

-Lido's Ethereum staking services have been successfully integrated into the most popular DeFi wallets, including Ledger, MyEtherWallet, ImToken and others.
+Lido's Ethereum staking services have been successfully integrated into the most popular DeFi wallets, including Ledger, MyEtherWallet, ImToken, and others.
 Having stETH integrated can provide wallet users with a great user experience of direct staking from the wallet UI itself.

 Lido DAO runs a referral program rewarding wallets and other apps for driving liquidity to the Lido staking protocol.
 At the moment, the referral program is in [whitelist mode](https://research.lido.fi/t/switch-referral-program-to-whitelist-mode/1014).
-Please contact Lido bizdev team to find out if your wallet might be eligible for referral program participation.
+Please contact the Lido bizdev team to find out if your wallet might be eligible for referral program participation.

 When adding stETH support to a DeFi wallet, it is important to preserve stETH's rebasing nature.
-Avoid storing cached stETH balance for extended periods of time (over 24 hours), and keep in mind it doesn't necessarily take a transaction to change stETH balance.
+Avoid storing cached stETH balance for extended periods of time (over 24 hours), and keep in mind it doesn't necessarily take a transaction to change the stETH balance.

 ### Liquidity mining

-stETH liquidity is mostly concentrated in two biggest liquidity pools:
+stETH liquidity is mostly concentrated in the two biggest liquidity pools:

 - [stETH/ETH liquidity pool on Curve](https://curve.fi/steth) ([contract code](https://github.com/curvefi/curve-contract/blob/master/contracts/pools/steth/StableSwapSTETH.vy))
 - [wstETH/WETH MetaStable pool on Balancer v2](https://app.balancer.fi/#/pool/0x32296969ef14eb0c6d29669c550d4a0449130230000200000000000000000080) ([read more](https://docs.balancer.fi/products/balancer-pools/metastable-pools#the-lido-wsteth-weth-liquidity-pool))